 Odric is a kind hearted man, his parents raised him with a strong sense of right and wrong.
 Even now he visits his aging mother occasionally and avoids the disapproving gaze and stormy brow of his stone-visaged father.
-He is the kind of man who would break up a fight if he saw boys ganging up on a smaller boy, but he is also the kind of man who would gladly and happily start a barroom brawl if the mood struck him.
+Odric is the kind of man who would break up a fight if he saw neighborhood boys ganging up on a smaller boy, but he is also the kind of man who would gladly and happily start or perpetuate a barroom brawl if the mood struck him.

 He is a rough and tumble, physical man with no compunctions against doing what has to be done in a fight.
 At the first sign of trouble, Odric is the guy smashing chairs over brawlers’ backs, chucking clay mugs into a melee, tripping attackers or leaping into a fray with a not-insignificant haymaker.
 As a result, until quite recently Odric had more than a passing familiarity with the Korsovan Guard and the inside of the local drunk tank.

 Odric the Stout came from a sordid and sodden past.
 He dreamt of a bright future of glory and achievement as a renound Pathfinder, yet remained mired in the dregs of his tankard night after night.
 A young man, with the burly strength he took from his ancestry, he nonetheless had let it go to fat.
 His bulky body found its way into the gutter night after night.

 A series of events introduced Odric to the life of a true adventurer, and since he took up the banner in defense of Korvosa, the change in him has been remarkable.
 The fat has melted away, and chiseled musculature now dominates the landscape of his body.
 His eyes once bleary and red-rimmed are bright and alert - with mischief and mirth, as well as a fire for seeing justice done in his own simple way.